Occupational therapists change the lives of those they work with and have excellent career satisfaction and job security.

 Why Would I Want to Pursue a Doctorate of Occupational Therapy?

-However, there are many reasons why those with a Bachelor’s or a Master’s in Occupational Therapy would want to get their doctorate.
+However, there are many reasons why occupational therapist students with a Bachelor’s or a Master’s in Occupational Therapy would want to get a doctorate.
 For one, a doctorate is the highest degree you can hold in a subject and shows that you have the expertise in occupational therapy that many others don’t.

 How Much Can I Earn as an Occupational Therapist?